-When it comes to elegant and traditional style, nothing beats the look and feel of wooden windows.
-Plus they blend well with the brickwork and period styling.
-But whilst Hardwood is durable, with age and weathering it begins to deteriorate and lose its seal.
-Soon enough the chilly draughts are being let into your house.
+When it comes to elegant and traditional style, nothing beats the look and feel of wooden windows, blending in well with the brickwork and period styling.

 Once this invaluable layer of insulation has been compromised, you need to consider your options.
-Can you repair your windows, what are new wooden windows prices?
-Modern uPVC windows are cheaper but simply not a suitable replacement in many cases.
+Can you repair your windows, but what are new wooden windows prices – and are they within budget?
+Modern UPVC windows are cheaper, but simply not a suitable replacement in many cases.

-First of all, let’s identify the two most common types:
+First of all, let’s identify the two most common types of windows:

 Box Sash Windows are highly traditional and contribute to the period look of a property.
-By design, most are opened and closed by sliding vertically.
+Most are opened and closed by sliding vertically.

 Casement (Framework) Windows can be either classic or modern in style.
-By design, they are hinged to open and close as would doors.
+They are hinged to open and close as would doors.

 Now for a few hard and fast rules for wooden window prices: